Pavlishenku/pysection/CONTRIBUTING.md

 - Release notes
 - Annual summary posts

-Thank you for contributing to SectionPy!
+Thank you for contributing to opensection!
 [SUCCESS]